 1) Red Sea Crossings Mentoring Program - Seeking 600 donors giving $10 monthly for three years.

-With an infusion of financial resources, we are ready NOW to hire 7 staff persons and scale locally.
+Once we have attained an infusion of financial resources, we will be ready immediately to hire 7 staff persons and scale locally.
 We are partnering with NC Works to fill open positions.
 This campgain is our primary major gift focus and the Sarscov2 crisis makes our services needed more than ever.

 We have made infrastructure a priority.
 We have a waiting list.
 We can't wait to meet you and to answer your questions about how we will eliminate this waiting list and get services to those literally screaming to us for help.